 Pssst… something important I do is offer VIP pricing: people who sign up for my email list get limited time VIP pricing on my e-courses to make even my paid offerings that much more accessible!

 For example, my most premium program is the Biz Bestie one-on-one coaching program.
 With that program, you get unlimited access to me via email, and I’ll basically outline exactly what you need to do with your business and keep you accountable by checking in with you on a regular basis.
-In addition, you get a backstage pass to the entire SaganMorrow.com School featuring all of my freelancer e-courses.
+In addition, you get a backstage pass to the select e-courses in the SaganMorrow.com School.

 Because the Biz Bestie program is such a personalized, one-on-one program, it took me relatively little time to set up the program… but the amount of value you get as my client, and the amount of time/energy I put into it when I’m working with clients in that program, is extremely high.
 So that’s why it’s a higher-end program.

-Then we have the other end of the spectrum, with The Business of Writing & Editing book, which is something of a steal for $9.
+Then we have the other end of the spectrum, with The Business of Writing & Editing book, which is something of a steal for $9 at major e-bookstores.

 And then we have the Goodbye 9 to 5 masterclass: it’s entirely video based, with a workbook and some other goodies, and it walks students through exactly how to successfully, seamlessly quit their 9 to 5 jobs and start working from home full-time within just 3 months.
 Although the value of that online small business course is quite high, I’ve deliberately chosen to keep it very affordable at $249 because I know how hard it is to save pennies when you’re trying to escape the 9 to 5 and make the leap to become a home-based business owner!